 Certain business activities trigger sales tax nexus, including:

-- Reaching a certain sales or transaction threshold (economic nexus)*
+- Reaching a specific sales or transaction threshold (economic nexus)*

 - Having a physical presence